kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Homogene LGS_ - $bold(A x) = 0$ hat eine triviale Loesung $bold(x) = 0$, unless it has free variables.\

 === Square Matrices ($m times n$):
-*This only applies to square matrices*
+*The following only applies to square matrices*

 _Regular Matrix_, Rank = n, has exactly one solution for arbitrary RHS and only the trivial solution when homogenous\
 _Singular Matrix (Single / peculiar)_, Rank < n, has infinite / no solutions and has infinite non trivial solutions when homogenous